 Anaheim Blight

-Blight, bugs, mites, and pests, have been part of the California Agriculture story since the beginnings.
-But the Anaheim colonists weren’t ready for a compete decimation of their vineyards.
+Blight, bugs, mites, and pests have been part of the California Agriculture story since the beginning.
+However, the Anaheim colonists weren’t ready for a complete decimation of their vineyards.
 Pierce’s Disease wiped out the vines by blocking its xylem (the tubes that carry water through the plant).
-By 1888 vineyards were beyond saving.
+By 1888, vineyards were beyond saving.

-Instead of abandoning the colony, the farmers of Anaheim ripped out the vines, and planted citrus instead.
-And by 1886, Anaheim was promoting citrus production.
+Instead of abandoning the colony, the farmers of Anaheim ripped out the vines and planted citrus instead.
+By 1886, Anaheim was promoting citrus production.
 (They even held a Southern California Citrus Fair in Chicago!
-Rail travel made it all possible).
+Rail travel made it all possible.)
 Anaheim would become the Valencia Orange capital of the nation.

 Anaheim’s Germanness Fades

-After the turn of the century, Anaheim starts to lose its German accent.
-Like so many German-American communities, the assimilation to American life wears away some of the German traditions.
-Then in the lead up to World War I, anti-German sentiment means public displays of Germanness are all but wiped out.
+After the turn of the century, Anaheim started to lose its German accent.
+Like so many German-American communities, the assimilation to American life wore away some of the German traditions.
+Then, in the lead-up to World War I, anti-German sentiment meant public displays of Germanness were all but wiped out.

-Then on January 19, 1919, the 18th Amendment to the Constitution, prohibiting alcohol, is passed… and Anaheim’s Breweries, Winery, and Distilleries are shut down.
-And Anaheim, now fully incorporated and a part of the growing Southern California landscape, is no longer that colony of Germans.
+Then, on January 19, 1919, the 18th Amendment to the Constitution prohibiting alcohol was passed, and Anaheim’s Breweries, Wineries, and Distilleries were shut down.
+Anaheim, now fully incorporated and a part of the growing Southern California landscape, is no longer that colony of Germans.

 But Anaheim’s German History isn’t gone forever.